EECE3093C/team-project-python/readme.md

 _________________________
 ### Software Architecture

-Below is a flowchart that outlines the software architecture of the application
+Below is a flowchart that outlines the software architecture of the application:

 ![alt text](https://github.com/EECE3093C/team-project-python/blob/main/SE_UC_Map.drawio.png)